 6. Easement.
 A conservation easement removes the right to develop the property, subject to the terms of the easement, and maintains ownership of the land with the property owner.
 Pedestrian easements allow public access to a specified location on the property, while again leaving fee ownership to the property owner.
-Easements are typically permanent, but can also be for limited duration.

-Examples: Arlington Lane Easement, Gull Crest Fowler Rd Connector Pedestrian Easement

-Benefits: Conservation easements can be less expensive to purchase that fee ownership of the property.
+Examples: Arlington Lane Easement, Gull Crest Fowler Rd Connector Pedestrian Easement Benefits: Conservation easements can be less expensive to purchase that fee ownership of the property.
 Property owners may also be more willing to sell or donate a conservation easement as long as they retain ownership.
-The benefit to the land is that the landowner retains ownership.
-Limited term easements may be easier to obtain from a property owner who does not want to make a permanent commitment.

 Limitations: The terms of any conservation easement should be carefully reviewed to make sure you are getting what you expect.
 For example, many conservation easements allow timber harvesting, which may be inconsistent with the goal of preserving a naturally vegetated area.
 Also, conservation easements do not convey public access unless specified in the terms.
-Limited term easements protect property for a specific period, after which a new easement will need to be obtained in order to preserve the open space.